 What is the cheapest month to go to Bali?

 The cheapest time to go to Bali is during the wet season, October through to April.
 February is generally the cheapest month to go to Bali; it is the shoulder season and one of the wettest months in the year.
-You can keep costs down with cheap flights and low season rates in the cheapest places in Bali (avoiding the end of December for Christmas and New Year holidays).
+To dodge the highest rates, you’ll want to skip the peak dry season months of summer (May to September).